-Your iPhone comes equipped with government notifications, such as AMBER and Emergency alerts.
+Your iPhone comes equipped with government notifications, such as AMBER, Emergency, and Public Safety alerts.
 These alerts are pushed out to individuals by their carriers based on their location, and can be useful for a variety of reasons.

 On the other hand, if you don’t think you’ll be using them any time soon or you get sick of seeing them on your device, you can always disable them.